Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 "While 45% say IT stakeholders express “extreme urgency” that AI be applied more widely within their firms, only 29% see that same sense of urgency among their C-suite (the percentage is even lower among boards of directors—10%).”

-On the other hand, Technology companies like Apple, Google, Amazon and Netflix are pouring billions into AI Projects.
-But the outcomes of many mega projects are likely to be judged over a long term horizon of ten to fifteen years.
 The recommendation systems on Netflix, Amazon or Apple News powered by machine learning have been outstanding successes.
 But in other areas, the jury is out.
-Apple’s autonomous cars effort that was called the mother of all AI projects has been scaled down.
+Apple’s autonomous car effort, which was called the mother of all AI projects, has been scaled down.
 There have been resets on when driverless cars will become available.
-Plans for large scale AI projects such as the launch of autonomous cars are even further delayed and the business case may be weak.
+Plans for large scale AI projects such as the launch of autonomous cars are even further delayed, and the business case may be weak.

 “With autonomous vehicles, “you may find yourself in a company that requires billions of dollars of capital,” with no clear timeline for building a large business or seeing a return on the investment, said Aaron Jacobson, a partner at NEA.”

-It is also harder to apply past templates to easily create business cases for AI and machine learning projects.
-For example, a business case for mobile projects was easy.
-You looked at the functionality that was there on the web and simply ported it onto mobile.
 The front end projects were easy to justify as well.
-They would give a better user experience and that mattered a lot to business sponsors.
+They would give a better user experience, and that mattered a lot to business sponsors.
 Projects to meet a regulatory need have the easiest business case.
 Reporting projects and data warehouses had already made a business case.
-They do not truly qualify as AI.Based on all this here are some preliminary conjectures:
+They do not truly qualify as AI.

-• Simpler AI use cases like recommendation systems seem to have a solid business case.
+• Simpler AI use cases, like recommendation systems seem to have a solid business case.
 But the adoption has still been limited to a small percentage of companies.

 • Complex Artificial Intelligence such as autonomous cars are more difficult than what the best engineers imagine them to be.